-Okonkwo's strength, aggressiveness, and strong will help him find success as a young man.
-Yet the flipside of that strength are more negative traits such as impatience and hotheadedness, suggesting that strength might not be as universally positive as Okonkwo seems to believe.
+Okonkwo's strength, impressive will, and aggressiveness all help him find success as a young man.
+However, certain negative traits exist on the other side of this strength—traits like impatience and hotheadedness.
+This, in turn, suggests that strength might not be as universally positive as Okonkwo seems to believe.

 Okonkwo's father, Unoka, died ten years earlier.
 He was known for being lazy and irresponsible, owing all his neighbors money.
 Unoka loved music, playing the flute with the village musicians after harvest.
 He lived a carefree life as a young man, visiting different markets to play music and feast.
 However, as a grown man, Unoka was considered a failure, and his wife and children had barely enough to eat.
 Even though people laughed at him and swore never to lend him more money, Unoka always succeeded in borrowing more and piling up his debts.

 Okonkwo is explicitly contrasted to his father, suggesting that Okonkwo's strength is an effort to redeem himself from his father's legacy.
 Unoka lacked a strong will and neglected his masculine responsibilities, such as taking care of family or trying to amass power or respect.
 Instead, Unoka loved music, which Okonkwo probably considers a more feminine pursuit.